hobcat iconHobcat

 This allows several windows to open simultaneously (as with wordprocessor or spreadsheet documents).

 The open documents are listed in the Windows menu.
-The windows may be shown one at a time or cascaded or tiled.
+The windows may be shown one at a time, cascaded or tiled.

 At present, Hobcat contains the following windows: